dailylifeassysadmin/AWS-Learning/Terraform/Day-01/README.md

-## This is a day one of Terraform.
+## This is a day one of my Terraform journey

-- I will learn basics of terrafom with AWS (Amazon Web Sevices) cloud platform.
+I will be learning and sharing the basics of terrafom with AWS (Amazon Web Sevices) cloud platform.
-- Hello
-    1. Hello
-    2. wolrd!!